datalad/datalad-osf/docs/source/tutorial/exportdatacode.rst

 .. image:: ../_static/datastore_sibling.png

-This way you can let OSF handle your data and GitHub your code.
+This way you can let OSF handle your data, but still use GitHub to expose your dataset.